darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Reconstructs clipped highlights so they can bloom into scatter, halation, and diffusion, in EV.
 0 disables it.
 The boost is applied over a fixed 4 EV window above the _boost protect_ threshold, so the same setting produces the same result regardless of image size, zoom level, or whether the export is tiled.

 boost range
-: Range of the highlight boost curve.
+: Widens or narrows the band of tones the highlight boost acts on.
+Lower confines it to the brightest clipped highlights; higher pulls more of the upper midtones into the bloom.

 boost protect
 : Protects tones below this many stops over mid-grey from the highlight boost, in EV.